Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Adversarial Instruction Tuning

-\textbf{DTAR Analysis for Dialogue Hallucination.} Using LLaVA\,\cite{liu2023visual}, we calculate the DTAR score of hallucinated examples and that of non-hallucinated (correct) examples on EvalDial built on top of the ScienceQA dataset.
+\textbf{DTAR Analysis for Dialogue Hallucination.} Using LLaVA\,\cite{liu2023visual}, we calculate the DTAR score of hallucinated examples and that of non-hallucinated examples on EvalDial built on ScienceQA dataset.
 We select 500 hallucinated examples by preceding adversarial dialogues and 500 non-hallucinated examples, then calculate the DTAR score for each example.
-Table \ref{table:num_of_dial} summarizes the mean and standard deviation of DTAR scores for non-hallucinated and hallucinated cases.
+Table \ref{table:mean_std_dtar} summarizes the mean and standard deviation of DTAR scores for non-hallucinated and hallucinated cases.
 For LLaVA, the DTAR score of hallucinated examples is higher than that of non-hallucinated examples, meaning that LLaVA focuses more on preceding dialogues than image features for the prediction of the hallucinated case.
 Similarly, Figure \ref{fig:ITAR_roc_llava} shows the AUC-ROC curves of DTAR score on two cases, hallucinated and non-hallucinated.
 The AUC of DTAR score of LLaVA is 0.935, which is high, meaning that LLaVA often relies on hallucinatory dialogue for prediction, thereby causing hallucinations.
-Therefore, we need a new method to suppress this prediction bias toward hallucinatory dialogues.
+Section \ref{sec:adversarial_instruction_tuning} is proposed to suppress this prediction bias toward hallucinatory dialogues.